Gbps/pandos/README.md

 # pandos
-An x86 from-scratch operating system and CTF challenges.
+A tiny x86 from-scratch BIOS operating system that I wrote for fun, and to learn about x86 operating systems.
+It's very small and doesn't do much.
+It compiles with Clang/LLVM and runs in Bochs/QEMU/VMWare.

 # What do I do with this?
-It's a super simple BIOS OS that runs in Bochs, but also works on physical boots as well.
 Just a simple little project, obviously never intended for any real use.